 Financial institutions and other organizations, of which there are many, that have exposure to synthetic ID fraud should verify customers at digital entry points and other stages in the user lifecycle.
 The best defense is to rely on a multi-layered approach that looks beyond PII elements and leverages advanced analytics and diverse, deep data sets to gain conviction on the applicant’s identity.
 Furthermore, deploying machine learning to detect synthetic IDs creates efficiencies and avoids manual reviews and human error, without degrading customer experience

 Socure’s Sigma Synthetic Fraud solution tackles synthetic ID fraud through feature engineering and data source analysis.
 It used both supervised and unsupervised machine learning models to derive a common definition of synthetic identity fraud, upon which Socure developed classification models that achieve 97.3% under the ROC curve with an auto-fraud capture rate of 90% or higher in the riskiest 3% of users.

-Sigma Synthetic Fraud is part of Socure ID+, an integrated, digital identity verification and fraud platform, alongside Sigma Identity Fraud, Compliance, and DocV.
+Sigma Synthetic Fraud is part of Socure’s identity verification platform, Socure ID+, an integrated, digital identity verification and fraud platform—alongside Sigma Identity Fraud, KYC, and DocV.
 All Socure ID+ modules are available through a single API.